infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 - Trinquart's edge list has: 13 --> 34, 13 --> 42, 13 --> 55 that are not in the edge list.
 Reason:
 We found PSR46 and PSR76 as included PSRs in SRR13.
 We did not find PSR34, PSR42, and PSR55 as included PSRs in SRR13.
 In particular, PSR55 met the inclusion criteria.
-However, since it is a report reporting a randomized controlled trial (RCT) study and two RCT studies were identified.
-The analysis of RCTs were abandoned, and PSR55 did not contribute to evidence synthesis and the final conclusion reached by SRR13.
+However, it is a report reporting a randomized controlled trial (RCT) study.
+And since only two RCT studies were identified, the analysis of RCTs were abandoned.
+Therefore, PSR55 did not contribute to evidence synthesis of SRR13.

 SRR14: Trinquart's edge list has 11 edges, and our edge list has 11 edges too.
 The difference:
 Trinquart's edge list has 14 --> 33, and our edge list has 14 --> 52 instead.
 Reason:
 We did not find PSR33 as an included PSR in SRR14.
-It was identified by excluded (see Figure 2 of SRR14) We found PSR52 as an included PSR in SRR14.
+It was in fact excluded in the analysis (see Figure 2 of SRR14).
+We found PSR52 as an included PSR in SRR14.